 At one time European robins were classified scientifically as Turdus, thrushes, but they don’t really resemble any of the thrush family (thrush, blackbird, redwing etc) although their chicks are speckled.
 These days robins are classed as Old World flycatchers.
 Erithacus is from the Greek for an unknown bird while rubecula is from the Latin for red (hence obviously, ruby).
 Of course their red breast is anything but red more “Heinz Cream of Tomato soup spilled down your teeshirt” if anything.

-Indeed, the distinctive breast of both sexes in this species was called redbreast simply because sixteenth century English birdwatchers didn’t have a word for the colour orange, that didn’t arrive on these shores until the eponymous fruit itself arrived and gave the colour its name.
+Indeed, the distinctive breast of both sexes in this species was called redbreast simply because sixteenth century English birdwatchers didn’t have a word for the colour orange, that had arrived on these shores circa 1300 with the eponymous fruit, but wasn’t used for the hue until later.

 Robins definitely have a place of affection in our hearts, viz all that Christmas imagery, although I’m not entirely sure which Robin is being sung about in the song “Rockin’ Robin” by Leon René (aka Jimmie Thomas) and made famous by Bobby Day in 1958 and then again by Michael Jackson in 1972).
 The American robin (Turdus migratorius) also has a colourful, orange, breast, but is very much a thrush, as you can see in this photo.

 Red admiral butterflies are black and white with orange regions on their wings, definitely not red.
 Similarly, redheads (people with orange) hair are thus called and as to the term “carrot top” that has to be even more modern because carrots used to be purple.

 Etymolonline has the skinny on the origins of orange: